nzupp/blackjack_dqn/README.md

 Therefore, an appropriate success metric is achieving the theoretical optimal win rate of ~42% over a statistically significant number of games, demonstrating that the agent has learned the best possible strategy within the game's constraints.

-### 3. Clipped Double Q-learning
+### 2. Clipped Double Q-learning
-The agent used to play blackjack is an enhanced version of DQN proposed by Fujimoto et al. 2018 (https://arxiv.org/pdf/1802.09477).
+The agent used to play blackjack is an enhanced version of DQN proposed by Fujimoto et al., 2018 (https://arxiv.org/pdf/1802.09477).
 This technique:
 - Maintains two separate Q-networks
 - Takes the minimum of their products to prevent overoptimistic value estimates
 - Clips the difference between the two networks' predictions

 This creates a more conservative learning process, helping prevent the agent from learning risky stratagies based on overestimated rewards.

+### Training Process
+The agent learns through interactions across episodes.
+The approach is as follows:
+1. Observe the current game state
+2. Select an epsilon greedy action
+3. Recieve a reward and the next state
+4. Store the experience in a replay buffer
+5. Periodically update networks based on saved experience